JRequest/JRequest.Net/README.md

 ## Benefits and Features
 * Abstracts the complexity of calling web APIs from your .NET code.
 * Supports HTTP and FTP web requests.
-* Allows Request chaining.
+* Allows Request chaining (explained).
-* Converts response data from xml to json or viceversa.
+* Converts xml response to json or json to xml.
 * Support .NET Standard 2.0

 ## Getting Started